-When Kanna woke up, she was inside a chamber that she didn’t recognize.
-The cold stone beneath her scraped sand against her skin as she jerked into consciousness.
+When Kanna jerked awake, she was inside a chamber that she did not recognize.
 The air smelled like soot.
-The first thing she saw when she opened her eyes was the ceiling above her, which was scarred with strange markings that she could not read.
+Cold rock scraped against her as she stirred, and the first thing she saw when she opened her eyes was a stone ceiling above her, which was scarred with strange markings that she could not read.

-She lifted her head and the sun struck her hotly in the face.
+The sun struck her hotly in the face as soon as she lifted her head.
 It was shining against her through the mouth of the cave, and it was only then that some of the memories came rushing back.
-She couldn’t recall falling asleep the night before, but she could remember watching the fire wane until the last few coals had died and left her in pitch darkness.
+She couldn’t remember falling asleep the night before, but she could recall watching the fire wane until the last few coals had died and left her in pitch darkness.

-She sat up with difficulty, and her bones creaked and complained as she forced herself up from the stone floor to glance around at the cavern.
+She sat up with difficulty, her bones creaking and complaining as she forced herself up from the hard floor to glance around at the cavern.

-Her eyes were fully open, though.
+But her eyes were fully open.
 And she could see that she was alone.

-She edged slowly to the mouth of the cave, her hands coming up to shield her face, her eyes not yet adjusted to the light.
-She stepped out into the full bath of the sunshine.
-When she saw movement from the corner of her eye, she looked down the side of the crag and let out a huff of surprise.
+She edged slowly to the mouth of the cave, her hands coming up to shield her face, her eyes not yet adjusted to the light after so many days of murky dungeons.
+When she plunged herself into the full bath of sunshine, she caught sight of movement down the side of the crag and nearly stumbled in surprise.

-A few ledges down—leaning over a puddle that had been left over from the rain—was a naked woman.
-She was scooping up muddy water that had accumulated in a crevice of the rock, and she was splashing it onto herself while the sun’s rays played brightly against her skin.
-Her back was wide and lean.
+A few ledges down—crouched over a puddle that had been left over from the storm—was a naked woman.
+She was scooping up muddy water that had pooled in a crevice of the rock, and she was splashing it onto herself while the sun’s rays played brightly against her skin.
+Her back was wide and lean and bronzed.
 Her muscles tensed as she took a deep breath and pressed a handful of water to her face.

-Because Kanna had never seen the woman unshrouded by shadows before, it took her a moment to realize that it was Goda.
-Startled, she slid back on reflex.
+Because Kanna had never seen the woman unshrouded by shadows before, she did not realize at first who it was.
+Startled, she slid back.
 Her feet shuffled against the gravel and sent a few pebbles tumbling down, and this was when the woman seemed to finally notice her.

 Goda looked up.

-It was the first time that Kanna had seen the woman’s face clearly in sunlight.
+It was the first time that Kanna had seen her face in clear light.
 Her features were handsome—unfeminine, though not quite mannish.
 Her jaw was a bit too angular; her mouth was soft.

-She offered no words.
+The woman offered no words.
 Kanna felt like she had interrupted some animal during a feeding.
-She wanted to avert her gaze, but she fought through it and tried not to be afraid.
-The splashing of the puddle had awakened a more insistent need in her.
+She wanted to avoid that gaze, but she fought through it and tried not to be afraid, if only because the splashing of the puddle had awakened a more insistent need in her.

 “Do we have water to drink?”
 Kanna asked.
 As she said it, she realized that there were still grains of sand stuck to the sides of her teeth.
 Her mouth was bone dry.

 “You can’t drink this.”
-The brown waves of Goda’s neck-length hair fell partly over her face, but her eyes shined brightly through that curtain.
-They were dark, only a few shades lighter than the pupils themselves, and Kanna found that they made the gaze unnervingly direct.
+Goda’s neck-length hair fell partly over her face, but her stare shined brightly through that curtain.
+The eyes were dark, only a few shades lighter than the pupils themselves, and Kanna found that they made the gaze unnervingly direct.

 Kanna took another step back.
 “What can I drink, then?”

-Goda did not move at first, but after what seemed like a moment of frozen contemplation, she turned away from the water.
+Goda did not answer at first, but after what seemed like a moment of contemplation, she turned away from the water.
 “Come,” she said.
-She reached for a pile of clothes that were strewn nearby and Kanna tried not to watch her as she dressed.
+Seemingly unashamed, she stretched onto her feet and reached for a pile of clothes that were strewn nearby, but Kanna tried not to watch her as she dressed.

-Goda’s voice was firmer the second time: “I said come.”
-She slung her satchel over her shoulder.
-She began to step up towards the ledge that Kanna was perched on, and it was then that Kanna finally conceded.
+But Goda’s voice was firmer the second time: “I said come.”
+She slung her satchel over her shoulder, the cylinder inside visibly jostling.
+She stepped up towards the ledge that Kanna was perched on, and it was then that Kanna finally conceded.

-She stooped over the ledge and began crawling her way down the crag, her elbows scraping uncomfortably against the rocks.
+She crawled her way down the crag, her elbows scraping against the rocks.
 It was hard to move with her hands bound.
 Once she had reached Goda’s side, the woman grabbed her by the arm and led her the rest of the way down to the desert floor.

-As they were walking away from their refuge, Kanna glanced up towards the cavern that they had slept in the night before.
+As they were walking away from their refuge, Kanna glanced up towards the cavern that they had slept in the night before, morbidly curious to see how far she had dragged herself.
 She stopped.

 They were ruins, carved with all manner of exotic symbols.
-The outside of the cave at the top was decorated with relief images of animals, and human faces, and body parts, and creatures that she couldn’t identify.
-The threshold of the cave was more angled than she had remembered, as if it had been sculpted into the stone with tools and intention.
+The outside of the cave at the top was decorated with relief images of animals, and humans, and fantastical creatures that she couldn’t identify.
+The threshold of the cave was more angled than she had remembered, too, as if it had been sculpted into the stone with tools and intention.

 It looked completely different in the light; it had transformed somehow, just as Goda’s face had.

-Kanna felt a tug on her arm, but when she began walking again, the hand quickly let go.
-The end of the rope that was tied around her wrists dragged uselessly along the ground as she followed the tall woman.
-They left the ruins behind and headed towards a gravel road that they had abandoned the night before.
+Kanna felt a tug on her arm, but when she began following Goda again, the hand let go, and the end of Kanna’s rope dragged uselessly along the ground.
+They left the ruins behind and headed towards a gravel road that they had abandoned the night before, back when the storm had first begun raging—and back when Kanna had rejected their refuge to take her first chance in the darkness.

-“It’s an ancient religious site of some kind,” Goda said, answering Kanna’s question all of a sudden.
+“It’s an ancient religious site,” Goda said, answering Kanna’s question all of a sudden.
+“The work of some long-forgotten cult.”

 “You mean it’s not a Maharan shrine?”
 Kanna didn’t know much about the Middleland religion, but she knew that nearly all Middlelanders exclusively worshiped the same deity—a goddess called Mahara—and that the highest-status people in the country were the priestesses who ran the temples.